 You have the right to request access to any of your personal data we may hold.
 If any of that information is incorrect, you can request that we change it.
 If we are not using your information correctly, you can request that we stop using it or that we delete it completely.

 Some of our platforms may provide automatic quotes and decisions.
 In these cases, you always have the ability to contact our customer services team or Data Protection Officer (details above) to request a review of a decision.

 If you would like to make a request to see what personal data of yours we hold, you may make a request to our Data Protection Officer using the details above.

 Where we have asked for your consent to use your personal data, you have the right to withdraw that consent at any time.
 If you withdraw your consent, we will stop using your personal data where legally possible.
 Any processing undertaken before your withdrawal remains valid and lawful.

 Changes to our Privacy Notice

-We keep our privacy notice under regular review, and we will place any updates on our website.
-This privacy notice is version 1.04
+We keep our privacy notice under regular review, and we will place any updates on our web site.
+This privacy notice is version 1.06

 Our Supervisory Authority

 You have the right to lodge a complaint with the Information Commissioner’s Office (ICO), contact details below: